TABLE OF CONTENTS

 - Use Do Not Disturb to disable all Workplace notifications so you’re not interrupted during the broadcast

-- Restart your computer 30 minutes before you’re due to go live to prevent your device from crashing or forcing an update
+- Restart your computer one hour before you’re due to go live to prevent your device from crashing or forcing an update

 - Face a window to get a good source of natural light